 One sure and simple way to enhance a PowerPoint presentation is to add a video from YouTube.
 This website is chock-full of educational and entertaining videos that can add a dynamic element to your content.
-Whether you want to use your own footage or “borrow” it from somebody else’s channel, here are the five ways to insert a YouTube video into a PowerPoint presentation.
+Whether you want to use your own footage or “borrow” it from somebody else’s channel, here are the three ways to insert a YouTube video into a PowerPoint presentation.

 - Insert it as an online video